 What is a “scholarly project”?

 A scholarly project is work that has been produced by a reputable source that lends itself to established research or philosophy.
 Such projects are thoroughly researched, using the types of primary source materials found in Special Collections.
-As the intern, you would be working with these primary source materials and the research that goes into processing the collection will also be used to create the project.
+You will study primary source materials in your collection, create your own research path, and then disseminate the results of your research.
 The project format is only limited by your creativity.
-Previous interns have created posters and presentations at regional and national conferences, exhibitions, library research tools, digital humanities projects, taught classes using original curriculum that followed established information literacy standards, and published peer-reviewed journal articles.
+Previous interns have created posters and presentations at national and international conferences, exhibitions, library research tools, digital humanities projects, and published peer-reviewed journal articles.

 This sounds like a lot of work … is it?

-Yes, however, this internship is more than just a campus job to pass the time.
-It is a professional experience for students who want to expand their marketable job skills and receive individual mentoring.
+Yes, however, this internship is more than just an average campus job.
+It is a professional experience for students who want to expand their marketable job skills and receive individual mentoring while forming a supportive peer environment.
 Interns work with rare and unique historical material to pursue their individual research interests.
 This is an extraordinary opportunity for a student to network, conduct research in a supportive environment, receive resume and cover letter help, AND we also pay some travel costs for students who are invited to present their scholarly work at conferences.